 - travel to conferences to present research papers or posters (see Graduate Student Travel Funds for more information)

 - equipment already available through the university (e.g., software, computers*)

 - cost for printing and/or binding the thesis

 *Note: There are, of course, circumstances that may merit the request for a laptop computer, such as international field work or other cases when a student would not have access to equipment available through the university.
 In all cases, it is up to the applicant and the advisor to justify the expense in the fellowship application and explain why the equipment is not otherwise available to the student.
 In other words, the budget justification should clearly and convincingly explain the need.

 In order to meet the eligibility requirements, you must

 - be enrolled in a thesis master’s program at Texas State University

 - be in good academic standing

-- have an approved Thesis Proposal form on file in The Graduate College at the time of application
+- have an approved thesis proposal, and approved Thesis Proposal form, on file in The Graduate College a week prior to the application deadline

 - be enrolled in a thesis course during the semester in which the award is made